jacob5412/Java-Programming/Servlet-Programming/README.md

 # Servlet Programming

-This repository contains all the java programming assignments for the CSE1007 lab as of Winter'19.

 Write a program to demonstrate the knowledge of students in Servlet programming.
 >Eg., Assume two cookies are created whenever a VIT student visits the VIT webpage-one for his/her name and the other for his campus.
 For subsequent visits, he/she should be greeted with the message similar to the one below.
 ```